DarkangelKid/rss/README.md

 ===

 Use Allman indent style with four space indents (not tabs).
 No spaces after method names, and use right hand comparisons (to avoid x = 3 typos).
+Use "//" for inline comments and "/* */" for block comments.

     while(3 == x)